 - Colombia is a very religious country; this brings hundreds of magnificent churches to explore.

-- It’s affordable, way more affordable than Mexico.
+- It’s affordable, way cheaper than Mexico.

-Where to Stay in Bogota Colombia?
+Where to Stay in Bogota, Colombia?

 A concern for anyone traveling to Colombia is where to stay.
 It boils down to a couple of neighborhoods that are safe for tourists.
 Some people will disagree here and give you a longer list.
 While there are a few other neighborhoods, these are the main two for tourists: